Cradle of civilization: Ancient Andes

 Leaders' ideological power was based on apparent access to deities and the supernatural.
 Evidence regarding Norte Chico religion is limited: an image of the Staff God, a leering figure with a hood and fangs, has been found on a gourd dated to 2250 BC.
 The Staff God is a major deity of later Andean cultures, and Winifred Creamer suggests the find points to worship of common symbols of gods.
 As with much other research at Norte Chico, the nature and significance of the find has been disputed by other researchers.
 The act of architectural construction and maintenance may also have been a spiritual or religious experience: a process of communal exaltation and ceremony.
 Shady has called Caral "the sacred city" (la ciudad sagrada): socio-economic and political focus was on the temples, which were periodically remodeled, with major burnt offerings associated with the remodeling.

 Bundles of strings uncovered at Norte Chico sites have been identified as quipu, a type of pre-writing recording device.
 Quipu are thought to encode numeric information, but some have conjectured that quipu have been used to encode other forms of data, possibly including literary or musical applications.
 However, the exact use of quipu by the Norte Chico and later Andean cultures has been widely debated.
 The presence of quipu and the commonality of religious symbols suggests a cultural link between Norte Chico and later Andean cultures.

 Circa 1800 BC, the Norte Chico civilization began to decline, with more powerful centers appearing to the south and north along the coast and to the east inside the belt of the Andes.
 Pottery eventually developed in the Amazon Basin and spread to the Andean culture region around 2000 BC.
-The next major civilization to arise in the Andes would be the Chavín culture at Chavín de Huantar, located in the Andean highlands of the present-day Ancash Region.
+The next major civilization to arise in the Andes would be the Chavín culture at Chavín de Huantar, located in the Andean highlands of the present-day Department of Ancash.
 It is believed to have been built around 900 BC and was the religious and political center of the Chavín people.